 skills area; and a one-mile emergency vehicle operator course (EVOC).
 The complex

-is being constructed at the Allan Hancock College Lompoc Valley Center.
-Completion
+was constructed at the Allan Hancock College Lompoc Valley Center and was completed

 View more information